dscamiss/hesse/README.md

 * Compute its largest absolute eigenvalue.

-More work is needed if we are only interested in the Hessian with respect to a subset of the parameters of `model`, if we are interestedin using diagonal approximations of Hessians, if batch data is involved, and so on.
+More work is needed if we are only interested in the Hessian with respect to a subset of the parameters of `model`, if we are interested in using diagonal approximations of Hessians, if batch data is involved, and so on.

 The goal of `hesse` is to provide simple functions that streamline the computation of Hessians and Hessian-related quantities.
 For example, the sharpness computation reduces to